cx-prog-lang/.github/features/switch_in_struct.md

 # Function Alias Struct Members

 This feature declares a list of function alias members in a structure.
 Function alias members don't alter the structure's memory layout, as they don't _store_ function pointers like function members do.
-Instead, function alias members are statically linked to the functions in the default value.
+Instead, function alias members are statically linked to the functions specified in the default value.

 ## Syntax